FailAcademy/learning/wdp-vancouver/_lessons/week-05/04-oop-with-es2015.md

 webpack
 npm start
 ```

-Then open up the project from the [development url](http://localhost:8080/webpack-dev-server/bundle).
-This link will provide live-reload.

 Refer to the [project requirements page](/project/project-3-pong-game/) and the [building a Pong game slide deck](/slides/building-a-pong-game/) for further instructions.